10 Ways To Protect Your Vision From Diabetes

 Avoiding Eye Infections and Injuries

 Individuals with diabetes are more susceptible to eye infections and injuries.
 Poor circulation reduced immune function, and nerve damage can hinder the eyes’ ability to fight off infections or heal properly from injuries.
-To protect your eyes, follow essential precautions, including thorough and frequent handwashing, avoiding touching your eyes unnecessarily, using protective eyewear in hazardous environments, and promptly seeking medical attention for any eye-related concerns.
+To protect your eyes, follow essential precautions, including thorough and frequent handwashing, avoiding touching your eyes unnecessarily, using protective eyewear in hazardous environments, and promptly seek medical attention for any eye-related concerns.

 Regular Communication with Healthcare Professionals